Misfired plates from Pickleherring Pottery with ‘Bird on the rock’ designs. Such plates are often found by mudlarks on the Thames foreshore.

 Present: Music, moonlight and the Thames

-From the feel of the mud to the sound of the river, Felix Taylor’s musical composition ‘hydraulis!’ explores today’s mudlarking experience, alongside Luke Jerram's ‘The Moon’ sculpture.
+From the feel of the mud to the sound of the river, felix taylor’s musical composition ‘hydraulis!’ explored today’s mudlarking experience, alongside Luke Jerram's ‘The Moon’ sculpture.

-This smaller version of Jerram’s inflatable masterpiece, printed with NASA imagery, takes on new significance in the context of the exhibition.
+This smaller version of Jerram’s inflatable masterpiece, printed with NASA imagery, took on new significance in the context of the exhibition.

 For Secrets of the Thames, we highlighted the moon’s gravitational pull on the tides, and its psychological pull on mudlarks.